Exam complaints

 The complaint must state what is being complained about and what is desired to be achieved with the complaint.
 As the Office for Study Programmes and Student Affairs makes a decision based on the complaint, the assessor's opinion, and any supplementary comments of the student, the student should, in the reason for the complaint, compare his/her exam performance with the course's learning objectives, elaborate the course of the exam or the like.
 Complaints without justification will be sent back to the student requesting further information.
 If the student does not elaborate on his/her complaint, the complaint will be processed on the basis available.

 The complaint must be able to be sent to the assessor as it appears.
-The Office for Study Programmes and Student Affairs cannot, in its decision, include information that the student does not wish to pass on to the assessor.
+In its decision, the Office for Study Programmes and Student Affairs cannot include information that the student does not wish to pass on to the assessor.
 Complaints about teaching/teacher/supervisor must be submitted to the board of studies at the department where the course is offered or where the lecturer is employed.
 Read more on DTU Inside under 'Study rules'/'Teaching'/'Complaints about teaching and guidance'.

-If the complaint is not concerning dissatisfaction with the exam, but rather offensive or abusive behavior, and the student wants help and guidance to handle this or wants to report the teacher/supervisor or others for offensive behavior, he or she must not send an exam complaint as described above.
-Instead, please refer to these guidelines for offensive behavior.
+If the complaint does not concern dissatisfaction with the exam but rather offensive or abusive behaviour, and the student wants help and guidance to handle this or wants to report the teacher/supervisor or others for offensive behaviour, he or she must not send an exam complaint as described above.
+Instead, please refer to these guidelines for offensive behaviour.

-The total case processing time for exam complaints is approx. 3-4 months from the time the complaint is received until a decision has been made in the case.
+The total case processing time for exam complaints is approximately 3-4 months from the time the complaint is received until a decision has been made.
 The student may continue on the programme according to the applicable rules while the complaint is processed.

 Complaints about exams in courses at DTU Admission Course must be submitted to DTU Admissions Course.
 Contact information can be found on DTU's website here.